 - Host Site: Occasionally, the host sites, themselves will have housing available, in either a dormitory or guest housing.
 When you interview with your host site, be sure to ask if any housing is available.
 If not, they might still be able to suggest other options for you, near the host site.

 - Friends & Family: Staying in the home of guest room of a local friend or family member.
-(Often, this is the most cost effective option.)
+(Often, this is the most viable option.)
 You might ask for local contacts through your church or social groups, as well.